RuiZiHan/SLS/README.md

 ## Data Preparation

-To download the datasets, please refer to https://github.com/luogen1996/RepAdapter?tab=readme-ov-file#data-preparation (thank [luogen1996](https://github.com/luogen1996) and [ZhangYuanhan-AI](https://github.com/ZhangYuanhan-AI) for their code).
+To download the datasets, please refer to https://github.com/luogen1996/RepAdapter?tab=readme-ov-file#data-preparation (thanks to [luogen1996](https://github.com/luogen1996) and [ZhangYuanhan-AI](https://github.com/ZhangYuanhan-AI) for their efforts).
 Then move the dataset folders to `<YOUR PATH>/vtab-1k/`

 ## Usage
 ### Pretrained Model